0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/malfunction-resistance/aggregator-resistance.md

 ) public ifNotEmergencyState
 ```

 As previously stated, the `verifyBatches` function accepts the same arguments as the `trustedVerifyBatches` function.
-However, the `verifyBatches` function adds two additional constraints for a sequence to be aggregated, as well as a new L2 State stage called **Pending State**.
+However, the `verifyBatches` function adds two additional constraints for a sequence to be aggregated, as well as a new L2 State stage called Pending State.

 Along with the conditions required in the `trustedVerifyBatches` function, the following conditions must also be met in `verifyBatches`: